Design for the Tradition of Objects Found

-TheArtGuide.com presents the work and words of one of our top Feature Artist, Fay Wood.
-Fay has studied art and sculpture for over sixty years and has shown her works across the United States as well as Italy, Germany and England.
-This year Fay’s art will be exhibited at a corporate library and her paintings were selected for print by a Canadian manufacturer clothing line as well as featured in the film “Audrey.”
-We feel that it’s a great privilege and honor to represent Fay at Art Guide and look forward to sharing her future works with our many viewers.
+TheArtGuide.com presents the work and words of one of our top Feature Artists, Fay Wood.
+Fay has studied and taught art through sculpture for over sixty years, showing her designs across the United States as well as Italy, Germany and England.
+This year Fay’s art was exhibited at large corporate libraries and her paintings selected for print by a Canadian manufacturer clothing line as well as earlier features in the film “Audrey.”
+We feel that it’s a great privilege to represent Fay at The Art Guide and look forward to sharing her insights and journey with our viewers.

 “Woman on a Pedestal” Found Wood (top left)

-“Woman on a Pedestal” made of cherry wood was one of my first attempts in using this technique and I continue to do variations of the theme to this day.
+Fay Wood shares that, “’Woman on a Pedestal,’ made of cherry wood was one of my first attempts in using the Found Object technique and I continue to do variations of that theme for years.
 I first began carving Cherry wood through the encouragement of sculptor Jasmine Saunders, from Sheffield, Massachusetts.
-In her studio I attended a life drawing group and began to add objects to my works for texture, height and enhanced narrative.
+In her studio I attended a life drawing group and began to add objects to my works for texture, height and enhanced narrative.”

-See my many works at www.faywoodstudio, Art Guide Feature Listing or contact me at the Saugerties, NY studio, [email protected].
+See Fay Wood’s many works at www.faywoodstudio, Art Guide Feature Listing or contact her at, [email protected].

 Comments